QualiSystemsLab/colony-cli/README.md

        -a, --artifacts <artifacts>      A comma-separated list of artifacts per application.
 These are relative to the artifact repository root defined in Colony.
                                         Example: appName1=path1, appName2=path2.
-                                        By default Colony CLI will try to take artifacts from blueprint definition yaml file.
+                                        By default Colony CLI will try to take artifacts from Blueprint definition yaml file.

        -b, --branch <branch>            Run the Blueprint version from a remote Git branch.
 If not provided,